Kartik213/TrueFeedback/README.md

 ## Send Messages

 - User can share the link and set the message acceptance true to enable recieving anonymous messages from the person whome they have given the link.
+- Website also offers some message suggestions which can be used.

 ## Prerequisites